antonvh/SerialTalk/README.md

 ## Example with OpenMV H7

-1. Copy the complete serialtalk directory to the OpenMV flash (not the whole repo, just the library)
+1. Copy the complete `serialtalk` directory to the OpenMV flash (not the whole SerialTalk, just the `serialtalk` subfolder)
 2. Create a main.py with this code.
 It is an adaptation of the OpenMV Hello world
 ``` python
 import sensor, image, time